m1212e/easy-rpc-docs/src/routes/3🎭 Roles and Endpoints/+page.md

 On these three roles we can now declare some endpoints.
 Endpoints always belong to a role and can be called by other roles.

 > If you are unsure about where to put the files easy-rpc uses, take a look at the **[setup guide in the getting started section](/easy-rpc-docs/2🛠️%20Getting%20started/1Setup)**.
-If you need more info on the syntax and allowed configuration parameters, see the **[syntax section](/easy-rpc-docs/4🖋%EF%B8%8F%20Syntax/)**.
+If you need more info on the syntax, see the **[syntax section](/easy-rpc-docs/4🖋%EF%B8%8F%20Syntax/)**.

 We create two `.erpc` files to split up the endpoints by their category.